Milkywayrules/dicoding_fe_courses/README.md

 **Branch 3: develop in progress**
 Last status:
-#3: Type defs update with more flexible and tight rule
+#3: Scrape pages components.
+I'm stick to dynamic <main> tag as a target.

 Time:
-3:55 AM 8/14/2021
+3:56 AM 8/14/2021